LuotongCheng/DCHM-Metadata-Assessmenet-Enrichment/README.md

 ## Contents

+- **DCHM Metadata: The `DCHM.csv` CSV file contains metadata for the DCHM.

 - **Conceptual Model**: The `conceptual_model` folder contains the ontology model developed for the UG Library's DCHM.
 This model includes the concepts used to structure the metadata of the historical maps in the digital collection.

 - **RDF Implementation**: The `cartographical_heritage_ontology.rdf` file is an RDF implementation of the conceptual model.
 It represents metadata from 6 maps selected from the UG Library's DCHM, showcasing the most complete metadata available for these maps.